taypsl/explore-the-wikihood/README.md

 ![Alt text](images/wikiHood_screens.png "Final Screens")

+## Live Site
+You can access WikiHood at http://taypsl.github.io/explore-the-wikihood/

 ## Introduction
 WikiHood lets you explore the world around you through location-based Wikipedia articles.
 Enter in a location or share your own to discover notable landmarks, fascinating histories, and unexpected events right in your own backyard.
 You might be surprised what you’ll find in your WikiHood.